I get a ton of questions about pant styles and hem lengths and what shoes to wear with the various styles of pants that are trending these days.

 These days, capri pants is really just another name for cropped pants, but they’ve come to be associated with the frumpier styles that end at the widest point of the calf, which is never a good idea.

 Call them what you will, but make sure your cropped pants/capris end where the leg narrows — that is usually a couple of inches above the ankle bone.
 (The picture below is no bueno.)

 Originally designed for cyclists who couldn’t pedal in anything that fell far below the knee, these pants are too long to be Bermuda shorts and too short to be cropped pants.

-Peddle pushers are most flattering when they fit close to the thigh, but you’ll also see wider styles from time to time.
+Pedal pushers are most flattering when they fit close to the thigh, but you’ll also see wider styles from time to time.
 You can wear them with pretty much any shoe but usually you will see them with a wedge sandal or sneakers or flats.

 And I think that pretty much covers all the major categories!!!
 As always, I’m happy to answer any questions in the comments, and perhaps I can expand on a few of these styles in future posts.

 Subscribe to get email updates!
 In addition to my most recent blog posts, you’ll receive exclusive newsletter content like special sales, my newest favorite finds, and an occasional peek behind the scenes — all delivered right to your inbox.
 PLUS you’ll be automatically entered for a chance to win a $100 gift card each month!

 This post contains affiliate links.
 When you shop through my links, it helps support my business (at no additional cost to you) so thank you!